unclepomedev/blender_savepoints/savepoints/README.md

    - View the thumbnail, note, object count, and file size.
    - **Edit Note**: Click the pencil icon next to the note to update it.
    - **Rescue Assets**: Click the Import icon to browse and append objects from this version into your current scene.
+   - **Ghost Reference**: Click the Ghost icon to toggle a wireframe overlay of this version in the viewport.
+Useful for comparing changes.
    - Click **Checkout (Restore)** to open that version.
    - You are now in **Snapshot Mode** (indicated by a red border in the viewport).
       - To restore this version as the main file, click **Save as Parent**.